 Summary

-Addressing the women's health gap could boost the global economy by at least $1 trillion annually by 2040
+• Closing the women's health gap could add $1 trillion+ to the global economy annually by 2040

-Women spend an average of 9 years more in poor health than men, affecting workforce participation and productivity
+• Women spend an average of 9 more years in poor health than men, directly impacting workforce participation and productivity

-The health gap equates to 75 million years of life lost due to poor health or early death per year
+• The gap costs 75 million years of life lost to poor health or early death every year

-Closing the gap could generate the equivalent impact of 137 million women accessing full-time positions by 2040
+• Addressing it could unlock the equivalent of 137 million women entering full-time employment by 2040

 Table of Contents